Higher theta series for unitary groups over function fields: Introduction

 \subsection{Acknowledgment}

 We thank Adeel Khan for discussions on derived intersection theory.
-We thank Chao Li for comments on a draft.
+We thank Chao Li and Ben Howard for their comments on our draft.
 TF was supported by an NSF Postdoctoral Fellowship under grant No. 1902927, as well as the Friends of the Institute for Advanced Study.
-ZY was partially supported by the Packard Fellowship, and the Simons Investigator grant.
-WZ is partially supported by the NSF grant DMS \#1901642.
+ZY was supported by a Packard Fellowship and a Simons Investigator grant.
+WZ was supported by the NSF grant DMS \#1901642 and a Simons Investigator grant.